 "Yeah, I know."

-Joe and Clay walked to the Piper Cub sitting at the edge of the field.
-Clay stood and watched as Joe did the preflight walk around of the plane.
-Then Joe checked the windsock for wind direction.
+Joe and Clay walked past the family cemetery down the hill to the Piper Cub waiting at the edge of the field.
+Clay eyed Joe as he did the preflight walkaround of the plane, and checked the windsock for direction.

 "Well, get in," Joe urged.